t-regx/t-regx.github.io/docs/pattern-building.md

 ## Old-school pattern quoting

-Have you chosen to work with regular PCRE methods, your code might look similar to this:
+Have you chosen to work with regular PCRE functions, your code might look similar to this:

 ```php
 preg_match('/(Pattern|pattern) with ' . preg_quote('quoted parts...', '/') . ' is ugly/');